canada-ca/open-source-logiciel-libre/en/contribution.md

 - Ensuring that documentation related to the project are available in both official languages: English and French
 - Registered the project in the [Open Resource Exchange](https://canada-ca.github.io/ore-ero/)

+#### Contributing to third-party open source software projects

+- Contributing code, issues, testing, roadmap to OSS projects
+- Supporting open source software initiatives and foundations to help ensure that critical code for modern technologies are monitored and supported

+#### Ensuring that the source code does not contain [Protected Information](#protected-information)

+- Keeping sensitive data such as credentials secure and separate from source code
+- Not storing keys and other sensitive material in systems not approved for that purpose
+- Doing code reviews to increase the likelihood of catching bugs, security vulnerabilities, and reduces the risk of committing sensitive data
+- Implementing controls sufficient to prevent unauthorized or inadvertent changes

 ### The senior departmental official, designated by the deputy head, is responsible for

-- Overseeing the implementation of this standard in their department by granting authorization to contribute to third-party OSS projects and to publish new projects as OSS.
+- Overseeing the implementation of this standard in their department by granting authorization to contribute to third-party open source software projects and to publish new projects as open source software by default subject to legislation.

 ### The departmental Chief Information Officer (CIO) or equivalent is responsible for